 The exact itinerary will depend on the weather, but our primary objective is to take you out to observe mama and baby blue whales.
-They are in the area south of Loreto for several months every winter, and it is an awe-inspiring experience when these largest of all whales choose to approach our skiffs for an encounter.
-Over the next couple of days, we will also keep an eye out for large pods of dolphins, finback whales, mobula rays, and whatever other whales might be in the area which might include orcas, sperm whales, false killer whales, and more.
+They are in the area south of Loreto for several months every winter, and it is an aweinspiring experience when these largest of all whales choose to approach our skiffs for an encounter.
+Keep an eye out for large pods of dolphins, finback whales, mobula rays, and whatever other whales might be in the area which might include orcas, sperm whales, false killer whales, and more.
 The Sea of Cortez is teeming with animals at this time of year, and our crew will be vigilant in maximizing your experience.
 As well as, beach excursions, hiking opportunities, kayaking, and generally having a really great time.